Designed-Platform/designedbot-slack/README.md

 cp env.example .env
 ```

-And fill the value fo `WEBHOOK_URL` it.
+And fill the value for `API_URL` and `WEBHOOK_URL` it.
 To get the value for `WEBHOOK_URL`, visit settings of the Slack app that you connected.
 Check out Slack's [incoming webhooks](https://api.slack.com/messaging/webhooks) docs for more info.

 To run this locally, run this:
 ```